 It’s interesting to see how low cost carriers developed differently in the US versus Europe.
 Over here, Southwest was always considered the standard for low-frills and low fares.
 When compared to what Ryanair has done in Europe, Southwest looks downright pricey and opulent.

-Since Ryanair … Read the post
+Since Ryanair has taken off, plenty of … Read the post